 – Feb.
 15, 2013

 The Synonym Finder: The best thesaurus out there, head over shoulders, is J.I.
 Rodale’s The Synonym Finder.
 It has a great ease of use.
 It is very thorough.
 And it has that high degree of redundancy necessary for a good thesaurus.
 (Which is to say, you are not limited in what you get by the first word you chose to look up: anywhere you start, you will most likely get to where you want to go.)
 It also tends to have far larger entries than what you normally find in other thesauri.
 Now, this amplifies the danger inherent to thesauri of using words incorrectly, so you have to take more care.
-But that is a good thing.
-This book is very much worth the money spent.
+That said, this book is very much worth the money spent.
 If you are going to buy one reference book, this is it.
 I have recommended this book many times over the years, and have always received high praise in gratitude.

 Now, do other thesauri have use?
-Yes, I have also Roget’s Super Thesaurus, and do use it; but that is extra.
+Yes, I have also Roget’s Super Thesaurus, and do use it, if very infrequently.
 You should be reaching first for Rodale’s.

 What I am talking about here are books whose purpose is to give you words collected around various subjects.
 Their primary purpose is to present lists of words, so how much information is offered with the words varies.
+Often, there is none.
 (You should be looking the words up, anyway, just to be sure.).

 I have the Kindersley Ultimate Visual Dictionary myself.
 While I would not ever call this is a four-star tool, it has served me well many times, though frequently only as a launching pad.
 Which is worth explaining: don’t expect your reference works to have it all in one place.
 Sometimes, a book’s best purpose is merely to point you in a direction.

 I also have Pheby’s What’s That?: The Oxford Visual Dictionary of Nearly Everything.
 “28,000 Entries” means it has a lot of detail.
 For example, twenty pages on ships alone.
-(Can’t remember what the third cross beam up on the front mast of a three-masted sailing ship is called.
+(Can’t remember what the third cross beam up on the front mast of a three-masted sailing ship is called?
 It can tell you.)
-It has much more information than Kindersley, but the illustrations are not as detailed as Kindersley, however.
-So I have had to check to make sure what I thought was it was telling me was a hipschikky was, in fact, a hipschikky.
+It has much more information than Kindersley, but the illustrations are not as detailed.
+So I have had to check to make sure what I think is a hipschikky is, in fact, a hipschikky.

 I’m not saying these are the best two – in talking with others it seems to me there is a great degree of taste involved in what works best for whom.
 Test them out for yourself.
 Note that there are some crappy ones out there.
-(But, if you see them in a used bookstore: they might be worth dropping some loose dollars to give a full tryout.)
+(But, if you see them in a used bookstore, they might be worth dropping some loose dollars to give a full tryout.)

 Specialized Encyclopedias and Dictionaries

 These are the gateway drugs into the world of detail.
 If you are writing about a specific subject – be it deserts, space flight, law, dance, or whaling –, there very well may be (and probably will be) an encyclopedia, glossary, or dictionary out there that will be a mountain of help toward getting you fluent in the subject.
 And on the general side, field guides (which cover plants, animals, rocks and minerals, even weather and climate) offer plenty of choice detail.
-Many, many writers keep a shelf filled with them.
+Many writers keep a shelf filled with them.
 There are an example of why hardcopy still beats online: you can't just sit and read online, you have to look up term after term.

-Cirlot’s A Dictionary of Symbols and The Penguin Dictionary of Symbols: Another tool that on the surface might seem to be more useful for those anchored in poetry or the lyric, but in fact is incredibly useful across the board.
+Cirlot’s A Dictionary of Symbols and The Penguin Dictionary of Symbols: Another tool that on the surface might seem to be more useful for those anchored in verse or the lyric, but in fact is incredibly useful across the board.
 Symbols dictionaries are excellent tools for expanding the language, ideation, and content of a text.
 Reading the entry on cats, for example, could fill your lap with plenty of places to go to flush out a text.
 Of course, with verse, they are invaluable.
-These two I consider the two primary books in the area: there are many others to be found, but they tend to be more table-top, conversation pieces that worthy reference books, and, thus, pale in comparison – even if they do have pictures.
+These two I consider the two primary books in the area: there are many others to be found, but they tend to be more table-top, conversation pieces than worthy reference books, and, thus, pale in comparison – even if they do have pictures.

 Specific to Poetry:

-Princeton Encyclopedia of Poetry and Poetics: If you are a poet, there is no excuse for you no owning this work.
+Princeton Encyclopedia of Poetry and Poetics: If you are a versifier, there is no excuse for you no owning this work.
 Everything you need to know about poetry and more.

 The Tools of the Trade

 Wordperfect Professionals use Wordperfect.
 Why?
 Because Word is good for writing letters to grandmother.
-Anything more complex than that, and you will be pulling your hair out.
-Word’s nonsensical formatting method makes formatting twice as hard, and working with large texts (like novels or collections of poems) near impossible.
+Anything more complex than that and you risk hair loss (especially with heavily formatted verse).
+Word’s nonsensical formatting method makes formatting difficult where it should not be, and working with large texts (like novels or collections of poems) near impossible.
 Need to find all the places you struck out words?
 A simple search.
 Need to add a widget to your double paragraph breaks?
 A simple series of find and replace.
-I have many times helped acquaintances clean up texts written in Word.
-(How do I do it?
-Translate to Wordperfect, clean it up, translate back).
+I have many times helped acquaintances clean up texts written in Word by translating to Wordperfect, cleaning it up, and translating back.
 I find it an embarrassment to the literary industry that WP is not openly preferred.
-But, such is the powers of having a monopoly.
+But, such is the powers of having a o/s monopoly.

 Maevis Beacon Teaches Typing: Hands down, the best $35 I have spent, ever, in my life, ever.
-If you cannot type, learn.
+If you cannot touch-type, learn.
 Not being able to touch-type is a colossally inefficient way to write.
 Once you learn, you will be sooooooo happy you did.
-I suggest here Maevis because it is what I used, and I was very happy with it.
-(There is freeware out there, though I don't know for the quality.
+I suggest here Maevis only because it is what I used, and I was very happy with it.
+There is freeware out there, though I don't know for the quality.
 Might as well spend money on something formal and know what you are getting.
 Whichever you do, buy a program; spend the time; learn it; and be happy.
 It’s that easy.